mmmjh099/mmmjh099/README.md

 - 🌱 I’m currently learning in Fudan University
 - 📑 major in econmics
-- this is my test
+- 😊this is my first project on github

 <!--